“What if he doesn’t want to come home?”

 I wait.
 I pray.
 I remember.

 I remember the sweet taste of motherhood after the endless ache of an empty womb.
 I remember preparing my home and heart for a baby girl — the hope, the joy, the weight of her tiny body in my arms.
 I remember the silence after she never came back.
 The empty crib.
-The unread books.
+The unread bedtime stories.
 The blanket of darkness that enveloped my soul.

 “Is that what this is, God?
 Am I afraid they will not return?”